pyRiemann/pyRiemann-qiskit/doc/introduction.rst

 Introduction to pyRiemann-qiskit
 ================================

-Litterature on quantum computing suggests it may offer an advantage as compared with classical computing in terms of computational time and outcomes, such as for pattern recognition or when using limited training sets [1]_ [2]_.
+Literature on quantum computing suggests it may offer an advantage as compared with classical computing in terms of computational time and outcomes, such as for pattern recognition or when using limited training sets [1]_ [2]_.